awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-handler.md

   + **Event**, or *asynchronous execution*: AWS Lambda will discard any results of the function call\.
 **Note**
 If you discover that your Lambda function does not process the event using asynchronous invocation, you can investigate the failure using [Dead Letter Queues](dlq.md)\.
-+ `event` – AWS Lambda uses this parameter to pass in event data to the handler\.

      Event sources can range from a supported AWS service or custom applications that invoke your Lambda function\.
 For examples, see [Sample Events Published by Event Sources](eventsources.md)
 + `context` – AWS Lambda uses this parameter to provide details of your Lambda function's execution\.
 For more information, see [The Context Object \(Node\.js\)](nodejs-prog-model-context.md)\.

 ## Using the Callback Parameter<a name="nodejs-prog-model-handler-callback"></a>

-The Node\.js runtimes v4\.3, v6\.10 and v8\.10 support the optional `callback` parameter\.
+The Node\.js runtimes v6\.10 and v8\.10 support the optional `callback` parameter\.
 You can use it to explicitly return information back to the caller\.
 The general syntax is:

 ```
 callback(Error error, Object result);